Lumentum Holdings Inc. Announc - GuruFocus.com

-Lumentum Holdings Inc. (“Lumentum”) (NASDAQ: LITE) today announced its intention to offer, subject to market conditions and other factors, $500 million aggregate principal amount of convertible senior notes due in 2029 (the “notes”) in a private placement to qualified institutional buyers pursuant to Rule 144A under the Securities Act of 1933, as amended (the “Act”).
-Lumentum also expects to grant the initial purchasers of the notes a 13-day option to purchase up to an additional $75 million aggregate principal amount of the notes.
+Lumentum Holdings Inc. (“Lumentum”) (NASDAQ: LITE) today announced the pricing of $525 million aggregate principal amount of convertible senior notes due 2029 (the “notes”) in a private placement to qualified institutional buyers pursuant to Rule 144A under the Securities Act of 1933, as amended (the “Act”).
+The aggregate principal amount of the offering was increased from the previously announced offering size of $500 million (or $575 million if the initial purchasers exercise their option to purchase additional notes in full).
+Lumentum granted the initial purchasers of the notes a 13-day option to purchase up to an additional $78.75 million aggregate principal amount of the notes.
+The sale of the notes to the initial purchasers is expected to settle on June 16, 2023, subject to customary closing conditions, and is expected to result in approximately $520.1 million (or approximately $598.2 million if the initial purchasers fully exercise their option to purchase additional notes) in net proceeds to Lumentum after deducting the initial purchasers’ discount and estimated offering expenses payable by Lumentum.

-The notes will be senior, unsecured obligations of Lumentum, and interest will be payable semi-annually in arrears.
-The notes will be convertible at the option of holders, subject to certain conditions and during certain periods, into cash, shares of Lumentum’s common stock or a combination of cash and shares of Lumentum’s common stock, with the form of consideration at Lumentum’s election.
-The interest rate, conversion rate and certain other terms of the notes are to be determined upon pricing of the offering.
+The notes will be senior, unsecured obligations of Lumentum.
+The notes will bear interest at a rate of 1.50% per year.
+Interest will be payable semi-annually in arrears on June 15 and December 15 of each year, beginning on December 15, 2023.
+The notes will mature on December 15, 2029, unless earlier converted, redeemed or repurchased.

-Holders of the 2024 notes that are repurchased in the concurrent repurchases described above may purchase shares of Lumentum’s common stock in the open market to unwind any hedge positions they may have with respect to the 2024 notes.
-These activities may affect the trading price of Lumentum’s common stock and, if conducted concurrently with this offering, may result in a higher initial conversion price for the notes Lumentum is offering.
-Additionally, the concurrent repurchases of shares of Lumentum’s common stock described above may result in the common stock trading at prices that are higher than would be the case in the absence of these repurchases, which may result in a higher initial conversion price for the notes Lumentum is offering.
+Holders of the 2024 notes that are repurchased in the concurrent repurchases described above may purchase shares of Lumentum’s common stock (“common stock”) in the open market to unwind any hedge positions they may have with respect to the 2024 notes.
+These activities may affect the trading price of Lumentum’s common stock and the initial conversion price of the notes.
+Additionally, the concurrent repurchases of shares of Lumentum’s common stock described above may result in the common stock trading at prices that are higher than would be the case in the absence of these repurchases.

+The initial conversion rate for the notes is 14.3808 shares of Lumentum’s common stock (“common stock”) per $1,000 principal amount of notes (which is equivalent to an initial conversion price of approximately $69.54 per share) and is subject to adjustment upon the occurrence of certain events.
+Prior to the close of business on the business day immediately preceding September 15, 2029, the notes will be convertible at the option of the noteholders upon satisfaction of specified conditions and during certain periods.
+Thereafter, until the close of business on the second scheduled trading day preceding the maturity date, the notes will be convertible at the option of the noteholders at any time regardless of these conditions.
+Conversions of the notes will be settled in cash, shares of common stock or a combination of cash and shares of common stock, with the form of consideration at Lumentum’s election.
+The initial conversion price represents a premium of approximately 30% over the last reported sale price of Lumentum’s common stock on June 13, 2023, of $53.49 per share.

+Lumentum may redeem for cash all or any portion of the notes, at its option (subject to certain limitations), on or after June 22, 2026, if the last reported sale price of its common stock has been at least 130% of the conversion price then in effect for at least 20 trading days (whether or not consecutive) during any 30 consecutive trading-day period (including the last trading day of such period) ending on, and including, the trading day immediately preceding the date on which Lumentum provides notice of redemption at a redemption price equal to 100% of the principal amount of the notes to be redeemed, plus accrued and unpaid interest to, but excluding, the redemption date.
+No sinking fund is provided for the notes.

 The notes will be offered to qualified institutional buyers pursuant to Rule 144A under the Act.
 Neither the notes nor the shares of common stock issuable upon conversion of the notes, if any, have been, nor will be, registered under the Act or the securities laws of any other jurisdiction and may not be offered or sold in the United States absent registration or an applicable exemption from such registration requirements.